About Hambantota Mattala Rajapaksa International Airport (HRI)

 Limited shopping facilities, including retailers selling duty-free goods and local souvenirs, can be found in Departures.

-A left-luggage office is situated in the terminal's 'outer porch' area.
+A left-luggage office is situated in the terminal's ‘outer porch’ area.
+A bond baggage facility is also available at the airport.

 All areas of the terminal are accessible to wheelchair users and disabled toilets are provided.
 Any passengers who may require additional assistance are advised to contact their airline before travelling.